AI, Xerxes of Athens and Sparta would have had a significant economic and military impact on the city as he waged a different war.

 • The Greeks were willing to fight to the death to defend their freedom.

 Xerxes’ knowledge of Athens and Sparta helped him to plan his invasion of Greece, but it was also his downfall.
-He underestimated the strength and determination of the Greeks, and he ultimately failed to conquer Greece.
+He underestimated the Greeks’ strength and determination, and he ultimately failed to conquer Greece.

-A.I., Xerses I learned about Athens and Sparta because of Herodotus’ speeches of Mardonius.
+Xerxes, I learned about Athens and Sparta because of Herodotus’s speeches of Mardonius.

 The answer of the Athenian Aristides to the ambassadors of Mardonius: “As long as the sun holds to its present course, we shall never come to terms with Xerxes” (Wiki Image).

-According to Herodotus’ History, Mardonius was a Persian general who served under Xerxes I. He was a strong advocate for the invasion of Greece, and he played a leading role in the Battle of Plataea, where the Greeks defeated the Persians.
+According to Herodotus’ History, Mardonius was a Persian general who served under Xerxes I. He was a strong advocate of the invasion of Greece and played a leading role in the Battle of Plataea, in which the Greeks defeated the Persians.

 Herodotus does not explicitly state that Xerxes learned about Athens and Sparta from Mardonius’ speeches.
 However, it is likely that Mardonius, as a senior Persian general, would have been able to provide Xerxes with valuable information about the two city-states.